 In February, don’t miss Festa di Sant’Agata in Catania, where locals celebrate their own Saint Agata for two days straight, There will be events around the clock, including parades, amazing food and drink, and a great outdoor market.

 Areas like Selinunte, Noto or Ibla are perfect for cold weather as there’s so much to see (not just the beaches).
 Taormina is also a lovely town to walk around, and there’s a charming atmosphere around this period as you get to skip the tourist crowds and rub shoulders with locals.
 The views of snow-capped Etna are also spellbinding.

 What to Pack:

 Pack plenty of layers for changeable weather conditions, and be sure to bring an umbrella or waterproof in case it rains.
 This is the wettest time of year, and evening temperatures are also the coldest.
 A coat is definitely advised if you’re going to be out and about.
-Although many travellers do not bring sun protection, it’s important to know that the UV rating can be as high as 5 by March.
+Although many travellers do not bring sun protection, it’s important to know that the UV rating can be as high as five by March.
 So a low factor is highly recommended even through the winter months.

-Looking for some holiday inspiration?
+Are you looking for some holiday inspiration?
 Whether you want to beachfront villas, luxury villas to accommodate the whole family, romantic holiday homes to celebrate a special anniversary, or villas with breathtaking views, we can inspire your next adventure.